-Promotion of green growth and sustainable development is envisioned to address socioeconomic disparities through a focus on investment, infrastructure development, employment and skills development.
+Promoting green growth and sustainable development can address socioeconomic disparities by focusing on investment, infrastructure development, employment and skills development.

 Review of plan to grow skills in energy sector